 2) Maintain a dry, hot wok and work quickly.
 If the wok isn't hot enough or if there's too much liquid accumulated at the bottom, you end up steam cooking the rice and everything turns soggy.
 This is especially important before adding the rice.
 If you don't have a wok, you can use any large, shallow pan.
 Just avoid overcrowding the pan as it will steam the contents.

 3) Aromatics.
-The sesame oil, wine, and white pepper give the rice its fragrance.
-Ginger, garlic, and onions are fine, too.
-Many people like to add soy sauce at the end, but I find that the aforementioned ingredients create enough nuanced and layered flavors.
+They give the rice its fragrance, so pick what you like and don't skip them.
+I like to use sesame oil, wine, and white pepper, but ginger, garlic, scallions, and onions are fine, too.
+Some people like to add soy sauce at the end, but I find that it can overpower the other aromatics--use with extreme caution.

 Everything else is very flexible.
-You can use whatever you have in the fridge, though the vegetables mentioned in this recipe are the more traditional options.
+You can use whatever you have in the fridge, though the vegetables mentioned in this recipe are simple and accessible options.

-NOTE: For simplicity I included only cooked meats in this recipe.
-If you want to cook raw meats, just add after the aromatics and before the vegetables.
+NOTE: For simplicity, I included only included cooked meat in this recipe.
+If you want to cook raw meats, just add it after the aromatics and before the vegetables.
 There's no need to remove from pan after cooking.
-Typically pork, chicken, or beef is marinated in a bit of sugar, some soy sauce, and a bit of rice or sherry wine for 15-30 minutes prior to cooking.
+Typically pork, chicken, shrimp, or beef is marinated in a bit of sugar, some soy sauce, and a bit of rice or sherry wine for 10-20 minutes prior to cooking.

 I hope you will enjoy this as much as we all have. —Michelle Ferng

-- BEFORE YOU BEGIN: "Mise en place" is essential, as the whole cooking process takes less than five minutes.
+- BEFORE YOU BEGIN: "Mise en place" is essential, as the whole cooking process takes less than 10 minutes.
 Cook and cool the rice in advance.
+(Leftovers work great!)
 Chop all vegetables finely.
 Beat the eggs in a mixing bowl with a dash of soy sauce and sesame oil.

-- COOK THE EGGS: Heat up a wok over high heat, add 1T vegetable oil, and pour the beaten eggs in.
-Let cook, stirring occasionally, until eggs are scrambled and 70% cooked.
+- COOK THE EGGS: Heat up a wok over high heat.
+Add 1T oil and heat until it begins to shimmer.
+Add the eggs and let cook, stirring occasionally, until scrambled and 70% cooked.
 Transfer the eggs into the original mixing bowl and set aside.

-- STIR FRY MEAT (OPTIONAL) & VEGETABLES: Add another 1T of oil into the hot wok.
+- STIR FRY MEAT/TOFU (OPTIONAL) & VEGETABLES: Add another 1T of oil into the hot wok.
 Add the chopped yellow onion and white part of the scallions.
 Cook for 1-2 minutes until fragrant.
-Add the meat, followed by green peas, carrots, and any other stir-fry ingredients you have.
-If you're using rice wine, drizzle some on the side to deglaze the wok.
+Add the meat or tofu, followed by green peas, carrots, and/or any other stir-fry ingredients you have.
+If you're using wine, drizzle some along the edge of the wok.
 You should hear it sizzle, as the contact with the wok releases the wine's aroma.
 Make sure it all evaporates off before you move on to the next step.

 - ADD EGGS, SALT, SESAME OIL, AND GREEN ONIONS: Add the scrambled eggs back into the wok and give it a quick stir.
-Add salt to taste (About 2-3 three-finger pinches of salt should be enough).
-Add a few pinches of white pepper.
-Drizzle in 1 Tsp of sesame oil.
+Add salt and white pepper to taste (2-3 large pinches is usually enough).
+Drizzle in the sesame oil for aroma.
 Sprinkle the green onions on top as garnish.